makrai/notes/zarriess21-decoding-survey.md

   * many papers do not report on the stopping criterion or length normalization
   * even in MT, the exact search parameters are not always mentioned
-* The central parameter, beam width k sometimes differs widely for systems that model the same task, e.g., the
+* The central parameter, beam width k sometimes differs widely for systems that model the same task, eg, the
   * dialog generation system by Ghazvininejad+ [78] uses a width of 200, whereas the system by Shuster+ [79] uses a width of 2 (+ trigram blocking)
 * by area
-  * Some sub-areas seem to have developed common decoding conventions, e.g.,
+  * Some sub-areas seem to have developed common decoding conventions, eg,
     * in MT, advanced beam search with length and coverage penalty is common
     * image captioning where simple beam search versions with moderate variations of the beam width are pre-dominant
-  * In other areas, the decoding strategies vary widely, e.g., in dialog or open-ended text generation where
+  * In other areas, the decoding strategies vary widely, eg, in dialog or open-ended text generation where
     * special tricks, such as trigram blocking, are sometimes used/not
     * beam search is often combined with other decoding strategies, such as